utsab043/Java-Assignment/Assignment4/Grid layout/readme.md

 ## Constructors of GridLayout class

-* GridLayout(): creates a grid layout with one column per component in a row.
+* GridLayout() :- creates a grid layout with one column per component in a row.
-* GridLayout(int rows, int columns): creates a grid layout with the given rows and columns but no gaps between the components.
+* GridLayout(int rows, int columns) :- creates a grid layout with the given rows and columns but no gaps between the components.
-* GridLayout(int rows, int columns, int hgap, int vgap): creates a grid layout with the given rows and columns alongwith given horizontal and vertical gaps.
+* GridLayout(int rows, int columns, int hgap, int vgap) :- creates a grid layout with the given rows and columns alongwith given horizontal and vertical gaps.

 ## Example
 ```javascript